 The Bottom Line

-In the end, the Konus Scope is a good muzzleloader scope for experienced hunters who want something that works in any weather and light environment and that works with multiple rifle types.
+In the end, the Konus Scope is the best muzzleloader scope for experienced hunters who want something that works in any weather and light environment and that works with multiple rifle types.

 My rating: 4.8/5